behaverse/data-model/_pages/guideline/folder_structure.md

-Note that we only use a subset of the BIDS keys as well as additional keys which are not used in BIDS (marked below with an * below): sub means subject (i.e., participant, person, animal), ses means session (index), task is the name of the activity performed by the participants (e.g., “nb”, “bm”, “ds”); *timeline|config is the name for the particular configuration used (e.g., “xcit_nb_01”);
+Note that we only use a subset of the BIDS keys as well as additional keys which are not used in BIDS (marked below with an * below): sub means subject (i.e., participant, person, animal), ses means session (index), task is the name of the activity performed by the participants (e.g., "nb", "bm", "ds"); *timeline|config is the name for the particular configuration used (e.g., "xcit_nb_01");
-*rep “counts” repetition of completing a specific timeline;
+*rep "counts" repetition of completing a specific timeline;
-desc means description and allows to manually tag particular data files; “desc” should only be used when strictly necessary;
+desc means description and allows to manually tag particular data files; "desc" should only be used when strictly necessary;
-*type indicates what type of data the file contains (e.g., “trial”, “stimulus”).
+*type indicates what type of data the file contains (e.g., "trial", "stimulus").

 Hence a data filename within the Behaverse Data Model follows this pattern: